HeZhang1994/weibo-crawler/README.md

 ## Functions

-- Crawling the short or long **text** in original and retweeted Weibo posts.
+- Crawling the short **text** in original and retweeted Weibo posts.

 - Crawling the large (preferred) or small **JPG/GIF images** in original and retweeted Weibo posts.